 Half Board or Bed and Breakfast

+Every meal is fresh and prepared daily.
+A variety of food is provided each one packed with nutritional value.
 Host families make an effort to adjust the type of food offered to the tastes of the students and take religious beliefs into consideration when preparing meals.
-Vegetarians or people with food allergies should let us know their eating options when booking so this can be shared with families before arrival.
+Vegetarians or people with food allergies should be specified upon booking.